 The Buff Orpington duck is the epitome of a dual-purpose duck.
-For someone looking for one single “do-it-all” breed, these would be one of my first recommendations.
-They don’t completely excel in any one area, but neither do they have any major faults.
-They’re about as perfect as a dual-purpose duck can get.
+For someone looking for one single “do-it-all” breed, this would be one of my first recommendations.